-There are many ways to move through time.
-We can allow the calendar of the economy rule our lives, rushing from one sale to the next, spending our minutes in search of a great bargain.
-We can embrace the 24-hour news cycle as a way to mark time, always waiting for that next headline that might change everything.
-We can hitch our days to the current election cycle.
-We can live according to the calendars of exhaustion.
+There are many ways you can move through time.
+You can allow the calendar of the economy rule your life, rushing from one sale to the next, spending your minutes in search of a great bargain.
+You can embrace the 24-hour news cycle as a way to mark time, always waiting for that next headline that might change everything.
+You can hitch your days to the current election cycle.
+You can live according to these calendars of exhaustion.

-Here are some occasional encounters with the rhythms and rituals of the liturgical year.
-Here is one honest attempt at the practice of leaning into a cycle of seasons that offer an alternative to exhaustion and destruction.
-Here is such small hope.
+But you have occasional encounters with the rhythms and rituals of the liturgical year.
+You attempt the practice of leaning into a cycle of seasons that offer you an alternative to exhaustion and destruction.
+It is here where you have such small hope.